komodig/geoip-frontend/README.md

 nvm install v16.13.1     # or latest node.js version

 # install vue with npm(!)
 npm install -g @vue/cli --loglevel verbose

 # if you want to use pug template lang
 npm install -g pug
 npm install -D pug-plain-loader pug

+# either checkout your source-code from github!
+# OR: if you want to install from scratch
-# create and run frontend sandbox
+# create project dir with vue:
-# if prompted: choose Vue 3!
+# (if prompted: choose Vue 3!)
 vue create -n geoip-frontend

 cd geoip-frontend/src
 npm run serve